Gold18K/WebGPU-WGSL-64bit-BigInt/README.md

 - iK_negate(_n: iK) -> iK;

-Returns the negative of the input iK;
+Returns the opposite of the absolute value of the input iK;

     @compute
     @workgroup_size(1, 1)